Career Planning

 1. Be a frequent visitor at the Career Services Center and their website.

 2. If you have work-study funding or if you just need to earn money while in school, use that opportunity wisely.
 Making sandwiches at the MUB might be good experience for a Hotel major but it will not add to your Liberal Arts credentials in an appreciable way.
 Check out the availability of research assistant jobs in psychology.
 Every year there are work-study jobs available and occasionally faculty have research grants that enable them to hire students who do not have work-study funding.
 If research experience does not interest you, you can check with a variety of student services offices on campus.
-Upward Bound, SHARPP (Sexual Harassment and Rape Prevention Program), and the Child Study and Development Center to name a few, are all programs in which Psychology majors have gained valuable work experience.
+Upward Bound, SHARPP (Sexual Harassment and Rape Prevention Program), and the Child Study and Development Center to name a few, are all programs in which psychology majors have gained valuable work experience.

-3. Make a least one appointment that is devoted exclusively to career questions and exploration with an advisor in Psychology.
-It can be with the department's Academic Counselor if you have generalized interests or if you just want to explore different areas, or it can be with a professor whose area of specialization interests you.
+3. Make a least one appointment that is devoted exclusively to career questions and exploration with an advisor in psychology.
+It can be with the department's academic counselor if you have generalized interests or if you just want to explore different areas, or it can be with a professor whose area of specialization interests you.

 Occupations